KangaRoo1372/webliero/converter/readme.md

 ## *0. LICENCE*

 JSON to LWP Converter is a FREEWARE program, which means you are free to distribute it, but you can't do it for cash or other valuables.
-You are not allowed to modify it and distribute as your own program; you can use any extracted part of the code or even modify it on your own but with appropriate notification about its origin.
+You are not allowed to modify or distribute it as your own program; you can use any extracted part of the code or even modify it on your own, but with appropriate notification (credits) about its origin.

 The program was created with help of [ChatGPT](https://openai.com/blog/chatgpt), which generated circa 80% of the code.

 ## *1. INTRODUCTION*

-JSON to LWP Converter is a simple program that converts WebLiero mods into Liero Weapon Plugins, written in HTML and JavaScript.
+JSON to LWP Converter is a simple program (written in HTML and JavaScript) which extracts all weapon entities (weapons, wObjects, nObjects and sObjects) from WebLiero mods and converts them into Liero Weapon Plugins.
 The program contains 4 files:

 a) index.html (script used to display the "layout" of the program: name, buttons etc.)